-The home will promote the good health and well-being of all young people throughout their stay and will ensure that each person's physical, emotional and health needs are met at all times.
+The home will promote the good health and well-being of all young people throughout their stay and will ensure that each person's physical, emotional and health needs are always met.
 Young people will be provided with guidance, advice and support on health and personal care issues.